-- a significant decrease in the fair value of an asset; - a significant change in the extent or manner in which an asset is used or a significant physical change in an asset; - · a significant adverse change in legal factors or in the business climate that affects the value of an asset; - an adverse action or assessment by the U.S. Food and Drug Administration or another regulator; and - an accumulation of costs significantly in excess of the amount originally expected to acquire or construct an asset; and operating or cash flow losses combined with a history of operating or cash flow losses or a projection or forecast that demonstrates continuing losses associated with an income-producing asset.
+- · a significant decrease in the fair value of an asset; - a significant change in the extent or manner in which an asset is used or a significant physical change in an asset; - · a significant adverse change in legal factors or in the business climate that affects the value of an asset; - · an adverse action or assessment by the U.S. Food and Drug Administration or another regulator; and - an accumulation of costs significantly in excess of the amount originally expected to acquire or construct an asset; and operating or cash flow losses combined with a history of operating or cash flow losses or a projection or forecast that demonstrates continuing losses associated with an income-producing asset.

 When circumstances indicate that an impairment may have occurred, the Company tests such assets for recoverability by comparing the estimated undiscounted future cash flows expected to result from the use of such assets and their eventual disposition to their carrying amounts.
 In estimating these future cash flows, assets and liabilities are grouped at the lowest level for which there are identifiable cash flows that are largely independent of the cash flows generated by other such groups.
 If the undiscounted future cash flows are less than the carrying amount of the asset, an impairment loss, measured as the excess of the carrying value of the asset over its estimated fair value, will be recognized.
 The cash flow estimates used in such calculations are based on estimates and assumptions, using all available information that management believes is reasonable.
+The Company did not record impairment losses for the years ended March 31, 2024 and 2023.